eetann/senpai.nvim/README.md

 - `new_thread`
   - replace new thread. detail -> |senpai-api-new_thread|
   - default: `gx`

+- `open_api_doc`
+  - *For Developers.* Open internal API docs.
+You can call the API immediately!
+  - default: none

 - `regist_url_at_rag`
   - Fetch URL and save to RAG